lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 sufficient here.
 Further, the graphs provided give no indication of what the different arrows and colours are."*

+    We agree with the reviewer that the wording around DAG use in model building was not entirely clear and we have worked to make it clearer in the ESM and methods.
+DAGs *are* in fact a process to identify potential covariates to include in a model when used algorithmically.
+This mathematically construct underlying DAGs and model building is the reason the DAGitty software was developed, so that this mathematical process could be automated.
+Much greater detail on how DAGs are used to build models can be seen in the two references listed below.
+The DAG figures in the manuscript will be described in more detail, including what each colour and arrow indicates.

+    - Greenland S, Pearl J, Robins JM (1999) Causal diagrams for epidemiologic research.
+Epidemiology 10:37–48.
+    - Textor J, Hardt J, Knüppel S (2011) DAGitty: A graphical tool for analyzing causal diagrams.
+Epidemiology 22:745.

 - *"Last of all, the analysis excluded diabetes cases, which is justified.
 However, could incident cases be included with follow up time included to the last visit prior to developing diabetes?
 This may not be so straightforward in practice of